-How much did SARS-CoV-2 need to change in order to adapt to its new human host?
+How much did SARS-CoV-2, the virus that causes COVID-19, need to change in order to adapt to its new human host?
 In a research article published in the open access journal PLOS Biology Oscar MacLean, Spyros Lytras at the University of Glasgow, and colleagues, show that since December 2019 and for the first 11 months of the SARS-CoV-2 pandemic there has been very little ‘important’ genetic change observed in the hundreds of thousands of sequenced virus genomes.

 The study is a collaboration between researchers in the UK, US, and Belgium.
 The lead authors Prof David L Robertson (at the MRC-University of Glasgow Centre for Virus Research, Scotland) and Prof Sergei Pond (at the Institute for Genomics and Evolutionary Medicine, Temple University, Philadelphia) were able to turn their experience of analyzing data from HIV and other viruses to SARS-CoV-2.
 Pond’s state-of-the-art analytical framework, HyPhy, was instrumental in teasing out the signatures of evolution embedded in the virus genomes and rests on decades of theoretical knowledge on molecular evolutionary processes.